Deploying a Policy on the Robot

 mamba install ros-noetic-desktop

-2. Follow documentation in Running the Robot Controller for running roscore and start_server.py on the robot.
+3. Follow documentation in [Running the Robot Controller](/software/running-the-robot-server.md) for running `roscore` and `start_server.py` on the robot.

 1. Transfer over the weights of a trained BC policy to the robot.